What is Advocate/Advocate GME?

 How can I test my API calls?

-For institutions eligible for the Radius Program, Symplicity provides a test site, or sandbox.
+For institutions with API access, Symplicity will provide a test site, or sandbox for your integration project.
 Please speak with the main administrator for the Advocate/Advocate GME system to have them submit a support request to have the testing environment configured.

 How do I get support?